Investigating Notable Metadata Practices in PyPI Libraries: An Empirical Study about Repository and Donation Platform URLs: Background and Related Work

-LLMs have also been shown to generate topics characterized by high consistency and distinctiveness~\cite{doi2024topic}.
-Taking the document length into account, LLM-based methods have been found to outperform traditional approaches such as BERTopic when applied to short texts, as confirmed by human evaluation~\cite{wang2023prompting}.
-A recent study identifies a GPT-4-based approach as the current state-of-the-art in this context~\cite{doi2024topic}, though this may change with the emergence of newer LLMs.
-Furthermore, GPT models tend to adhere more strictly to given instructions than open models~\cite{mu2024addressing}.
-However, closed models like GPT-4 offer limited transparency and control over their internal processes~\cite{khandelwal2024investigating}.
-Comparative studies suggest that Llama (13B) produces results of similar quality to GPT models, with comparable coherence and even greater topic diversity~\cite{wang2023prompting}.
-Because Llama runs locally, it is preferred for processing confidential survey responses in our experiments.
-Lastly, the LLM’s context window must be large enough to fit the full document to prevent data loss~\cite{khandelwal2024investigating}, though this is less critical for our short-text survey answers.
+LLM-based methods have been shown to generate topics with high consistency and distinctiveness~\cite{doi2024topic}, and can outperform traditional approaches such as BERTopic on short texts according to human evaluation~\cite{wang2023prompting}.
+Prior work identifies GPT-4-based methods as state-of-the-art~\cite{doi2024topic}, although results may evolve with newer models.
+While GPT models tend to follow instructions more strictly than open models~\cite{mu2024addressing}, they offer limited transparency and control~\cite{khandelwal2024investigating}.
+In contrast, Llama (13B) achieves comparable quality, coherence, and even greater topic diversity, while enabling local execution for processing confidential data~\cite{wang2023prompting}.
+The model’s context window must be sufficiently large to avoid information loss~\cite{khandelwal2024investigating}, although this is less critical for short-text data.
+Despite their advantages, LLM-based approaches introduce challenges.
+One key issue is hallucination, where generated topic words do not appear in the source corpus, potentially reducing factual accuracy.
+However, such cases are typically rare and often involve semantically related terms that do not hinder interpretation~\cite{doi2024topic}.
+Another challenge is controlling topic granularity, as LLMs may not consistently follow abstraction constraints.
+Providing task-specific context or seed topics can help mitigate this issue~\cite{wang2023prompting}.

-While LLM-based approaches show promising results, they also raise several concerns.
-One major issue is hallucination, where LLMs generate topic words that do not appear in the original corpus.
-Compared to traditional methods, LLMs demonstrate lower factual accuracy, as measured by the proportion of topic words present in the corpus vocabulary.
-However, such occurrences were rare, and the hallucinated words did not significantly hinder topic interpretation, as they were mostly synonyms, derivatives, or related terms~\cite{doi2024topic}.
-Another challenge is steering LLMs to generate topics at the desired level of granularity, as they may not adhere to specified abstraction levels even with explicit prompt instructions.
-One successful approach is to constrain the prompt by providing task-specific context and seed topics, which help to define the expected abstraction level and mitigate hallucinations~\cite{wang2023prompting}.

-In addition, assessing the robustness of LLM-based topic modeling is crucial to ensure that the extracted topics reflect actual themes rather than artifacts of randomness~\cite{wagner2024towards, baltes2025evaluation}.
-Recent work highlights the need for robustness checks by running models multiple times and measuring output consistency, often using similarity metrics like Jaccard and Cosine similarity~\cite{siska2024examining}.

-Finally, evaluating the quality of topics generated by LLM-based approaches is more complex than in traditional methods.
-While traditional approaches generate topics as lists of words, LLMs can be prompted to directly produce topic names without requiring interpretation.
-Standard metrics like coherence are not applicable, as they rely on words from a topic list.
-This highlights the necessity of human evaluation to assess topic quality in this study~\cite{mu2024addressing, mu2024large}.